sudnya/video-classifier/lucius-technical-documentation.md

 itself becomes a feature selection system.

-The following image includes a visualization of some of the low level features (inputs that a pooling layer neuron maximally responds to) that were learned by Lucious after being presented 10,000 random images.
+The following image includes a visualization of some of the low level features (inputs that a pooling layer neuron maximally responds to) that were learned by Lucius after being presented 10,000 random images.

 ![Layer One Features](/documentation/tech-report/images/first-layer-neurons-8x8-tiles.jpg "Layer One Feature Responses")